backtrue/eccal-new/replit.md

-# E-commerce Ad Budget Calculator
+# 報數據-電商廣告預算計算機 (Report Data - E-commerce Ad Budget Calculator)

 ## Overview

 This is a full-stack web application built to help e-commerce businesses calculate their advertising budget requirements based on revenue targets, average order value, and conversion rates.
-The application features a React frontend with a Node.js/Express backend, utilizing modern web technologies and UI components.
+The application is branded as "報數據" (Report Data) and features a React frontend with a Node.js/Express backend, utilizing modern web technologies and UI components.

 ## System Architecture